-In Bauchi, there are minimum standards for preservice training, individuals are required to have classroom experience, and beginning teachers are required to participate in an induction or mentoring program.
-There is an accreditation process for preservice teacher training programs, and specifications on subject content have been established. specifications for initial teacher training, primary school teachers devote more hours to pedagogy than subject matter, while secondary school teachers devote more hours to subject matter than pedagogy.
-Primary and secondary school teachers are required to have 3 to 6 months of practical professional experience.
+In Ekiti, there are minimum standards for pre-service training, individuals are required to have classroom experience, and beginning teachers are required to participate in an induction or mentoring program.
+There is an accreditation process for pre-service teacher training programs, and specifications on subject content have been established.
+In the specifications for initial teacher training, primary and secondary school teachers devote more hours to subject matter than pedagogy, these findings align with policies of successful systems.
+Primary and secondary school teachers are required to have 7 to 11 months of practical professional experience.
 In comparison, most successful school systems have mandatory classroom experience of at least a year and often longer, for both primary and secondary school teachers.
-In Bauchi, beginning teachers are required to participate in an induction or mentoring program of at least a year to help smooth their transition from training into the classroom.
+In Ekiti, beginning teachers are required to participate in an induction or mentoring program of at least a year to help smooth their transition from training into the classroom.